logandavies181/tfd/README.md

 Before raising a Pull Request, ensure the unit tests pass and that the mocks are up to date by running `generate_mocks.sh`

-To create a release, create a semver tag (e.g. v1.2.3) and run `release.sh <new_tag_version`.
-This will ensure the version gets added to the build and binaries are published to GitHub.
+To create a release, run `goreleaser release`